openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

    Teams within the topic that match your search are displayed.

-To clear the existing search term, select the **X** next to the search field or select all the text within the field and enter text to replace it.
+To clear the existing search term, select the **X** next to the search field, or select all the text within the field and enter text to replace it.